made-by-simon/simons-bionix-ai/README.md

 # Bionix Discord Chatbot

-A Discord chatbot with custom Retrieval-Augmented Generation (RAG) for the Alberta Bionix organization.
+A Discord chatbot with custom retrieval-augmented generation (RAG) for the Alberta Bionix Discord server.

 ## Overview